olafkfreund/ansible-k3s-rpi/README.md

 - In `inventory/hosts`, fill out the ip or hostname for the leading Raspberry under `[k8smaster]`
 - Fill out the ip's or hostnames for the rest of your cattle under `[k8snodes]`

-I personally prefer using the Pi's hardware mac address to assign a hostname and ip address within the LAN by DHCP, but you could also set a static ip address on the Pi.

 # Provision the nodes
 When you're all set up and configured, run the Ansible playbook: